jeffersonxu/ludobots/README.md

 ## Methods
 Methods.
 Explain what you did and how you did it.
 Where is the code to do each step?
 How do you run it?
 Cartoons of the genotype-to-phenotype map (how brains/bodies are encoded and expressed to form a robot), mutations (explain all the ways to make offspring and how they can be dis/similar to parents), selection (how does the parallel hill climber or whatever algo you use, work?)

 The experiment starts off in `search.py` which utilizes the `PARALLEL_HILL_CLIMBER` class.
-Within this class we can see the main structure used for  evolution in `parallellHillClimber.py`: Spawn -> Mutate -> Evaluate -> Select -> Save
+Within this class we can see the main structure used for  evolution in `parallellHillClimber.py`: Spawn -> Mutate -> Evaluate -> Select -> Save.
+In summary, for the experiment a creature gets generated and then mutates.
+Among the mutated the creatures, they are evaluated based off a fitness score (negative x direction) and the one that performs the best gets selected as the new parent.
+The cycle then repeats until it reaches the number of generations desired as defined in `constants.py`
 ```python
 def Evolve_For_One_Generation(self, directOrGUI):
     self.Spawn()